Faculty Listed by Foundation

 Pelagic-benthic coupling on continental shelves, benthic ecology, invertebrate zoology, contaminant distributions, high latitude oceanography

-Lora A. Harris
+Lora A. Harris (*currently not accepting students)

 harris@umces.edu